 Clearly, as an encompassing power process, accumulation cannot be exclusively a matter of production.
-That is not to say, however, that that production 'does not matter' for accumulation.
+That is not to say, however, that that production does not matter for accumulation.
 Far from it.
-'Production' - understood loosely as the organization of labour for the conversion of energy/matter into useful (and harmful) articles - is a central facet of social power under capitalism.
+Production-understood loosely as the organization of labor for the conversion of energy/matter into useful (and harmful) articles-is a central facet of social power under capitalism.
 This power bears on both earnings and risk, and therefore significantly affects the course of accumulation.

 However, the link between production and accumulation is rather different from what conventional theory will have us believe.
 Neoclassicists and Marxists both tend to think of the two processes as closely related if not synonymous.
-The logic is simple: the higher the growth, the larger the potential for ploughing back 'resources' into investment, and the greater the investment, the faster the accumulation.
+The logic is simple: the higher the growth, the larger the potential for plowing back productive resources into investment, and the greater the investment, the faster the accumulation.
 When the economy booms, goes the conventional creed, so does capitalism.
 When growth falters, accumulation suffers.

-As should be clear by now, strictly speaking this logic is meaningful only insofar as the inputs, the output and the capital goods are all made of the same universal units (abstract labour or utility).
+As should be clear by now, strictly speaking this logic is meaningful only insofar as the inputs, the outputs, and the capital goods are all made of the same universal units (abstract labor or utility).
 Otherwise, there could be no quantitative link between them and the logic becomes meaningless.
-But even if we could somehow proxy the growth process - for instance, by using as rough indicators employment, unemployment or the expenditure of energy - once we accept that capital itself represents not 'material' artefacts but the capitalisation of power, there is no longer any reason for its accumulation to be positively related to growth.
+But even if we could somehow proxy the growth process-for instance, by using as rough indicators employment, unemployment, or the expenditure of energy-once we accept that capital itself represents not material artifacts but the capitalization of power, there is no longer any reason for its accumulation to be positively related to growth.